jaredfholgate/tab-deduper-chrome-extension/README.md

 ## Why does it exist?

-I was trying to find an extension that did this and couldn't really find one that met my exacting requirments, so I thoight I'd have a go at writing one myself.
+I was trying to find an extension that did this and couldn't really find one that met my exacting requirments, so I thought I'd have a go at writing one myself.